THE LIST SO FAR.....

 Gill started at LDDC in July 1990 in the Personnel Administrator role.
 In addition she provided PA support to the Head of Personnel and looked after the administration of internal training and development.
 Between March and June 1998 she supported the Chief Executive and the Board in the winding-up period and was there until the bitter end in June 1998.

 She then moved on to Fidelity Investments, the largest independent fund management company in the world.
 She started as HR Administrator, looking after a team of 2 HR Generalists and 1 Recruiter supporting the Investment Management & Institutional Sales & Marketing departments in the London office.
-In January 2001 she was promoted to Recruiter for these same business areas and now she manages a team of Coordinators who support the Fund Managers and Research Analysts.
+In January 2001 she was promoted to Recruiter for these same business areas and until she left early in 2009 she managed a team of Coordinators who support the Fund Managers and Research Analysts.
+She's now looking for her next slot in her career.

 Gill has been a key figure in running the network for former members of the LDDC's staff including the annual Christmas get-together.
 She was married to her new husband Peter in 2006.